-The Federal Intelligent Unit uses available and obtainable information to identify specific targets such as persons, funds, criminal networks to track activities or specific transactions.
-The FIU then determines the links between those targets, activities, or transactions and the potential proceed of crime.
+The Federal Intelligent Unit uses available and obtainable information to identify specific targets such as persons, funds, and criminal networks to track activities or specific transactions.
+The FIU then determines the links between those targets, activities, or transactions and the potential proceeds of crime.

 - Strategic analysis

 The Financial Intelligence Unit uses available and obtainable information, including data provided by Relevant Authority, to identify trends and patterns of crime.